Customs Charges From UK to Ireland.

 Amazon UK and Import Duty

-Amazon is experienced at international selling – and when items for delivery to Ireland are sold or fulfilled by Amazon UK – any duty and import VAT is shown as import charges before you pay at checkout.
-This means that when buying from Amazon UK – you should not have extra to pay when the goods arrive in Ireland.
+Amazon is experienced at international selling – and when items for delivery to Ireland are sold or fulfilled by Amazon UK – any duty and import VAT are shown as import charges before you pay at checkout.
+This means that when buying items sold by Amazon UK – you will not have extra to pay when the goods arrive in Ireland.

 Amazon UK shows any duty and import VAT at checkout as “The Import Fees Deposit“.
 This is their estimation of the taxes and duties that may apply.